Thennala Balakrishna Pillai

-Thennala G. Balakrishna Pillai (born 11 March 1930) is an Indian politician representing the Indian National Congress and is a former Member of the Parliament representing Kerala in the Rajya Sabha, the upper house of the Indian Parliament.
+Thennala Balakrishna Pillai (11 March 1930 – 6 June 2025) was an Indian politician from Kollam representing the Indian National Congress who was a Member of the Parliament, representing Kerala in the Rajya Sabha, the upper house of the Indian Parliament.
 He was the president of Kerala Pradesh Congress Committee.
 (KPCC) 1998–2001 and 2004–2005.

+Pillai died at Thiruvananthapuram on 6 June 2025, at the age of 95.

 Early life

-He was born at Sooranad, Kingdom of Travancore on 11 March 1930, as the son of N. Gopala Pillai and N. Eswari Amma and brought up there.
+He was born at Sooranad, Kollam, Kingdom of Travancore in a Nair family on 11 March 1930, as the son of N. Gopala Pillai and N. Eswari Amma and brought up there.
 He got married on 3 July 1963 to Sathi Devi and they had one daughter.
-He holds a degree in B.Sc. from Mahatma Gandhi College, Thiruvananthapuram.
+He held a B.Sc. degree from Mahatma Gandhi College, Thiruvananthapuram.

 Political career

 Pillai started his political life from very young age.
 He was elected as: